AuroraZengfh/MambaIC/README.md

 ```

+## Note
+This is not the exact original code and is a re-implementation of our CVPR 2025 paper.
+But the core code and experimental results are almost the same, with slight difference.

 ## Acknowledgememnt

 The code is based on [CompressAI](https://github.com/InterDigitalInc/CompressAI), [Mamba](https://github.com/state-spaces/mamba), [Vmamba](https://github.com/MzeroMiko/VMamba), [MambaVision](https://github.com/NVlabs/MambaVision), [ELIC](https://github.com/VincentChandelier/ELiC-ReImplemetation), [MambaVC](https://github.com/QinSY123/2024-MambaVC).
 Thanks for these great works and open sourcing!